sakhadib/Design-Patterns/StrategyPattern/readme.md

     }
     ```

-This scenario demonstrates how to use the Strategy Pattern to handle different route algorithms in a route finding system.
+This scenario shows how to use the Strategy Pattern to handle different route algorithms in a route finding system.
 By implementing the Strategy Pattern, you can easily switch between different route methods without changing the client code.

 > Note : Program class is the part of client code which is using the strategy pattern to find the route. so it can have `if...else` or `switch` case to select the strategy at runtime.